PyDataAgents/PyDataAgents/README.md

 ![pydatagrabber_framework.png](docs/pydatagrabber_framework.png)
 <br>each [GrabberElement](pydatagrabber/grabbers/GrabberElement.py) is dedicated for a special task within the datagrabber framework
 <br>these tasks are highlighted below

 ### Grabber
 In order to create a `Grabber` application, you create a `Grabber` object with one or more of the elements described in the following sections.
 The `Grabber` application follows a strict lifecycle, when being initialized and started.

+### GrabberElement
+All elements within a `Grabber` application are derived from `GrabberElement`.
+<br>This class defines basic interface functions, that are inherited from each subclass and can be extended:
+- install(grabber : `Grabber`)
+- deinstall(grabber : `Grabber`)
+- save()
+- load()

+The parent class also ensures a unique identifier for each `GrabberElement` and the type declaration (fully qualified class path).
+All `GrabberElement` classes are supposed to be annotated with `@dataclass` and `field` declarations for their respective configuration properties.
+If these are used correctly, the properties can be set via YAML configuration files on startup or API and the method `config_options()` is exporting the configuration properties where needed.
+These properties are also used for auto-generated documentation.

 ### Buffer
 an overview of all available buffers and their usage is given [here](docs/Buffers.md)